Drama theory: Relationship to game theory

 Drama-theorists build and analyze models (called card tables or options boards) that are isomorphic to game models, but unlike game theorists and most other model-builders, do not do so with the aim of finding a 'solution'.
-Instead, the aim is to find the dilemmas facing characters and so help to predict how they will re-define the model itself – i.e., the game that will be played.
+Instead, the aim is to find the dilemmas facing characters and so help to predict how they will redefine the model itself – i.e., the game that will be played.
 Such prediction requires not only analysis of the model and its dilemmas, but also exploration of the reality outside the model; without this it is impossible to decide which ways of changing the model in order to eliminate dilemmas might be rationalized by the characters.

 The relation between drama theory and game theory is complementary in nature.
 Game theory does not explain how the game that is played is arrived at – i.e., how players select a small number of players and strategies from the virtually infinite set they could select, and how they arrive at common knowledge about each other's selections and preferences for the resulting combinations of strategies.
 Drama theory tries to explain this, and also to explain how the focal point is arrived at for the game with a focal point that is finally played.
 However, drama theory does not explain how players will act when they finally have to play a particular game with a focal point, even though it has to make assumptions about this.
 This is what game theory tries to explain and predict.